zopefoundation/grok/doc/reference/components.rst

 A Traverser is used to map from a URL to an object being published (Model) and the View used to interact with that object.

-.. class:: grok.Traverser
+.. autoclass:: grok.Traverser

-    Base class for custom traversers.
-Override the traverse method to supply the desired custom traversal behaviour.
+    Override the :meth:`traverse` method to supply the desired custom traversal behaviour.

     .. attribute:: context